Sailor tattoo: Growth in popularity among non-sailors

-A specific style of "old school" tattoos, featuring traditional symbols and other maritime-inspired images inked in simple black lines with color touches, became popular among sailors in the 1930s-1940s.
-This style was further popularized in subsequent decades, including for people who weren't sailors, through the work of prolific tattoo artists such as Norman Collins (known as Sailor Jerry) in Honolulu and Lyle Tuttle in San Francisco.
-In particular, Collins reworked 1920s-1930s designs with influences from Japanese artists, creating stylized images that appealed to a wider audience in the 1950s-1960s.
+By the 1920s-1930s, American artists including Lew Alberts, Cap Coleman, and Milton Zeis developed and sold large quantities of American traditional flash to tattoo artists serving military service members and the general public, including many maritime-inspired motifs inked in black lines with a limited color palette.
+This style was further popularized in subsequent decades through the work of prolific tattoo artists such as Norman Collins (known as Sailor Jerry) in Honolulu and Lyle Tuttle in San Francisco.
+In particular, Collins reworked 1920s-1930s designs with influences from Japanese tattoo artists, creating stylized images that appealed to a wider audience in the 1950s-1960s.
 The diffusion of sailor tattoos to a wider audience was also happening in Canada during those decades: tattoo artists working in port cities and near Navy bases reported that, in the 1950s-1960s, while they mostly served sailors, they also had other customers who wanted sailor-style tattoos.
+At the same time, a Time article in 1953 said:Since World War I, tattooing has steadily declined.
+It is too conservative, for one thing, holding to such dull, outmoded motifs as Mickey Mouse, foul anchors, and bathing belles of yesteryear.
+Ebensten laments: "No atom bomb explodes on any lusty chest."

+Decline and revival in the 1990s

 By the early 1990s, interest in sailor tattoos had waned among sailors and non-sailors alike.
 In 1995, artists at Bert Grimm's tattoo studio in Long Beach, California, near the Long Beach Naval Shipyard that was scheduled to close in 1997, spoke about a decline in customers: fewer sailors seemed interested in getting traditional tattoos that marked them as Navy "lifers", and the Navy was discouraging tattoos.